-The perfect steak is marinated with loads of garlic and lime juice -just ask any Cuban!
-This Cuban garlic lime steak recipe is tender, juicy, and perfectly made in a matter of minutes!
+The perfect garlic butter steak is marinated with loads of garlic and lime juice -just ask any Cuban!
+This Cuban garlic butter steak recipe is tender, juicy, and perfectly made in a matter of minutes!

-What kind of meat is used for Cuban garlic and lime steak recipes?
+What kind of meat is used for Cuban garlic butter steak recipes?

 - round tip